medislamm123/password_generator/README.md

 # password_generator
-It's a python code that generates passwords and saves them to a file.
+It's a python code that generates passwords and saves them for you.
+You could also add your own!